reetou/trader_ex/README.md

 - [ ] Add create limit order to use stop loss
 - [ ] Add create limit order to use take profit just in case
 - [ ] Add more algos
+- [ ] Add last price on order history
+- [ ] When buying, use limit order.
+And if limit order has not succeeded - cancel it.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can